From Passive to Proactive: A Hierarchical Multi-Agent Framework for Automated Medical Pre-Consultation: Results

-We compare the dynamic performance of two representative scheduling strategies: Default Order (baseline sequential prompting following a predefined sequence, which we designed with reference to clinical importance) and Agent Driven (autonomous coordination through agent selection).

-As shown in Fig.~\ref{fig:com-con}, both strategies exhibit a monotonic upward trend in task completion across the 13 subtasks.
-However, they differ in convergence levels and growth rates.

-Specifically, the Agent Driven strategy demonstrates the fastest growth in the early phase and ultimately stabilizes at the highest completion rate of 98.2\% around round 25, reflecting superior global coordination and convergence capacity.
-In contrast, the Default Order strategy maintains a steadier growth trajectory during the middle phase (rounds 5–15) but plateaus at a lower final completion rate of 93.1\%, suggesting a performance ceiling.
+As shown in Figure~\ref{fig:com-con}, both strategies exhibited monotonic upward trends in task completion across the 13 subtasks but differed in convergence levels and growth rates.
+The Agent Driven strategy demonstrated the fastest growth in the early phase and stabilized at the highest completion rate of 98.2\% around round 25.
+In contrast, the Default Order strategy maintained a steadier growth trajectory during the middle phase (rounds 5–15) but plateaued at a lower final completion rate of 93.1\%.

-These results indicate that the Agent Driven strategy achieves a more favorable balance between stability and efficiency, enabling faster and more complete subtask fulfillment.
-Meanwhile, the Default Order approach provides moderate consistency but lacks the capacity to overcome performance saturation.
-The superior performance of Agent Driven strategy demonstrates the advantage of dynamic, intelligent scheduling over static sequential processing, even when the default sequence is designed with clinical considerations in mind.